chenxsan/voidjs/packages/remark-code-meta/README.md

 # remark-code-meta

-A remark plugin to support `filename` for markdown code block.
+A remark plugin to support meta like `filename` for markdown code block.

 Before: